Do I need a visa?

 - You must pass the Life in the UK test

-Holding ILR means that you are no longer restricted by immigration controls; it allows you to work, study and live in the UK without having to acquire or renew a visa.
+Holding Indefinite Leave to Remain means that you are no longer restricted by immigration controls; it allows you to work, study and live in the UK without having to apply for or extend a visa.

-After having held ILR for one year, you may apply for British naturalisation.
+After having held Indefinite Leave to Remain for one year, you may apply for British naturalisation.
 This allows you to become a British citizen where you will be granted full legal rights.

 The requirements for naturalising as a British citizen are as follows:

-- You must have held ILR status for at least 12 months; or
+- You must have held Indefinite Leave to Remain status for at least 12 months; or

 - You must have held EU Settled Status for the same period; or